Documentation

 4. 4Console.
 You get a single pane of glass: live alerts, a global login map, access-review suggestions, and an audit trail of every action taken.

 Sablewatch ships cloud-first: you start fully read-only over OAuth in minutes.
-When you want endpoint protection — virus scanning, firewall control, host isolation — you add the lightweight agent (next section).
+When you want endpoint protection — virus scanning, firewall control, host isolation — you add the lightweight agent (see Deploying the agent below).

 Connecting your systems